reko-beep/chongyun-bot/README.md

  asia: uid
  na: uid
  ```
+**For Stats to work you need to provide ltoken and ltuid cookies in base/database.py**

  **bump_channel** is the one where disboard bump commands will be, so bot can respond to the successful bump!